 The Village of Mamaroneck has set levels for the permissible intensity of noise relating to various activities (Chapter 254), including construction, but expressly excluding the "noise emanating from the operation of motor vehicles."
 Noise emanating from the operation of motor vehicles on public highways is regulated by the New York State Vehicle and Traffic Law.
-To minimize construction truck noise impact at the school, the Applicant is willing to submit to a condition that trucks accessing the Project Site would not use Jake Brake (the source of much of the noise emanating from a construction truck) between the Project Site and US Route 1.
-In addition, the Applicant would ensure that the surface of Hommocks Road from US Route 1 past the school remains in good condition throughout the construction project (next to Jake Breaks, the biggest contributor to construction truck noise is the banging of parts when trucks pass over a broken pavement surface).
+To minimize construction truck noise impact at the school, the Applicant is willing to submit to a condition that trucks accessing the Project Site would not use Jake Brakes (the Jacob's Engine Brake® diesel engine retarder is the source of much of the noise emanating from a construction truck) between the Project Site and US Route 1.
+In addition, the Applicant would ensure that the surface of Hommocks Road from US Route 1 past the school remains in good condition throughout the construction project (next to Jake Brakes, the biggest contributor to construction truck noise is the banging of parts when trucks pass over a broken pavement surface).